yyhh-org/site/content/fix-freeipa-httpd-lets-encrypt-certificate-update.md

 Author: Huahai
 Category: notebook
 Tags: FreeIPA,letsencrypt
+Summary: Investigating FreeIPA Web server and login failures after a Let's Encrypt certificate renewal, with steps to repair certificate trust.
 ---
 For a public facing Web interface of FreeIPA server, it is desirable to use a 3rd party SSL certificate issued by a commonly accepted certificate authority, rather than using the server's own.
 [Let's Encrypt](https://letsencrypt.org/) provides free SSL certificate for this purpose.